terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_solution_extension.html.markdown

 }
 ```

-~> Clients must logout and login back to VCD so that newly published Solution Add-On can
+~> Clients must logout and login back to VCLOUD so that newly published Solution Add-On can
 be managed.

 ## Configuring Data Solution Extension (DSE) and publishing Data Solutions (Step 5)